-For aFRR, the recommendation of this study is to implement a paid-as-cleared remuneration only in the second "per CCTU auction" step once sufficient competition has been established.
+Concretely for aFRR, the recommendation of this study is to implement a paid-as-cleared remuneration only in the second "per CCTU auction" step once sufficient competition has been established.
 A paid-as-cleared implementation in the "all CCTU auction" has been judged counter-productive as it is fundamentally more complex and there is no intent to invest to improve the attractiveness of this step, which is planned to be abandoned.
 It is proposed therefore to first acquire some experience from the actual market functioning - notably in terms of liquidity and competition - after the "all CCTU auction" has been phased out before confirming these subsequent changes.

-For mFRR, the recommendation of this paper is to define a separate marginal price for mFRR Standard and mFRR Flex capacity, with an additional constraint that the clearing price of mFRR Standard shall always be at least equal to the price of mFRR Flex.
+Concretely for mFRR, the recommendation of this paper is to define a separate marginal price for mFRR Standard and mFRR Flex capacity, with an additional constraint that the clearing price of mFRR Standard shall always be at least equal to the price of mFRR Flex.
 Elia will continue to reflect upon the phase out calendar of the mFRR Flex product allowing the proposed review of the paid-as-cleared question for mFRR capacity to include the considerations of the mFRR Flex phase out calendar.
 The proposed remuneration scheme can be implemented in the current design as well as in case the mFRR Flex product is fully phased out.
 The quantitative analysis also showed that the liquidity in the mFRR market is currently not fully comfortable, and that competition is occasionally lacking.
 Other evolutions in the dimensioning and in the use of mFRR Flex may affect the level of liquidity and competition in the mFRR capacity market and thereby influence decisions on implementing a paid-as-cleared remuneration.
-This is why ELIA proposes to reassess the liquidity and competition in the mFRR capacity market and thereby influence dots on the short term and while having some degree of confidence that the procurement costs will decrease in the medium term.
+This is why ELIA proposes to reassess the liquidity and competition in the mFRR capacity market in Q2 2021.
+To move to a paid-as-cleared mechanism, the assessment of market readiness would need to indicate that the shift can be made without significantly increasing procurement costs on the short term and while having some degree of confidence that the procurement costs will decrease in the medium term.